How to Read a Paint Tube

 Does this information really matter?
 That depends on a few things.

-Knowing the opacity can help you determine the right colors for certain situations.
-In watercolor, you typically want the most transparent colors possible, but some colors are pretty opaque.
+Knowing the opacity can help you determine the right colors for specific situations.
+In watercolor, you typically want the most transparent colors, but some colors are pretty opaque.

 With acrylics and gouache, you typically want more opaque paints.
 Knowing that a paint color is pretty transparent can tell you to add white to make it more opaque.
 Or that you will need multiple layers.

 Knowing the pigment information can help with mixing.
-If a paint contains multiple pigments, it’s going to produce muddier colors when mixing.
+If a paint contains multiple pigments, it will produce muddier colors when mixed.

 By the way, lower-grade or student-grade paints may not contain most of this information.
-It’s also an easy way to tell if the paint is student-grade.
+This is an easy way to tell if the paint is student-grade.

-Some nicer student-grade paints contain the information though, like this tube of Winsor and Newton’s Cotman paint.
+Some nicer student-grade paints contain the information, like this tube of Winsor and Newton’s Cotman paint.

 tube of blue paint

-Most of this information can be used for watercolor, acrylics, and gouache.
-(It probably works for oil paint too.
-I just don’t paint with them.)
+This information can be used for watercolor, acrylics, and gouache.
+(It probably works for oil paint, too, but I don’t paint with it.)

 You might be interested in learning how to use watercolor tubes.